Subaru Forester vs Outback: Which Is Best For You?

 The five-passenger Outback and Forester may appear similar on a screen when you research them online, but there are essential differences between these two off-road capable family crossovers.

-Here is our breakdown of where the Subaru Outback and Subaru Forester differ and where they have similarities.
+I tested both the Subaru Forester and Outback.
+Here is my breakdown of where the Subaru Outback and Subaru Forester differ and where they have similarities.

 Table of Contents